 TOWN OF BOW, NEW HAMPSHIRE

 NOTES TO THE BASIC FINANCIAL STATEMENTS

-AS OF AND FOR THE FISCAL YEAR ENDED JUNE 30, 2019
+AS OF AND FOR THE FISCAL YEAR ENDED JUNE 30, 2020

-- Restricted for other purposes, which consists of the rest of the permanent funds that is to be used for library and other purposes, the balance of the library fund, and the balance of the grants fund that is restricted to specific uses per the respective donors. - Unrestricted, which consists of the remaining balance of net position.
+- Restricted for perpetual care, which consists of the balance of the permanent funds that is allowed to be used only for cemetery care.
+This balance is segregated between nonexpendable, representing the principal balance that must be invested to generate income and cannot be expended, and expendable, representing income earned that can be used for cemetery care. - Restricted for other purposes, which consists of the rest of the permanent funds that is to be used for library and other purposes, the balance of the library fund, and the balance of the grants fund that is restricted to specific uses per the respective donors. - Unrestricted, which consists of the remaining balance of net position.